20 Best Calisthenics Leg Exercises & Workout Routine

 Depending on your fitness level, you can pick different exercises and include them in your workout program.

-You can do the lower body calisthenics exercises anywhere at any time because they require no additional equipment, only your own body weight, a workout bench for some movements, and some little space where you can hop and lay down.
+You can do the lower body calisthenics exercises anywhere at any time because they require no additional equipment, only your own body weight, a workout bench for some movements, and a little space where you can hop and lie down.

 Calisthenics Leg Workout for Beginners